Hyvinkää shooting: Reactions

-A memorial service for the victims of the incident was held at Hyvinkää Church on the Saturday evening, attended by approximately 400 people.
+A memorial service for the victims was held at Hyvinkää Church on the Saturday evening, attended by approximately 400 people.
 Speaking at the service, Bishop Tapio Luoma of the Diocese of Espoo emphasized that "no one should be left alone in the midst of grief and anxiety".

-The city of Hyvinkää held a general mourning period on Monday, May 28, due to the incident.
-A moment of silence was observed in all schools and educational institutions.
-The city of Hyvinkää held a general mourning period on Monday, May 28, due to the incident.
-A moment of silence was observed in all schools and educational institutions in Hyvinkää on Monday morning at 9 o' clock, in memory of the victims.
-After this, school work continued as usual, but conversational support was available for those who needed it.
+The city of Hyvinkää held a general mourning period on May 28, and educational institutions held a moment of silence, occurring on the same day at 9 o'clock.
+Additionally, schools increased mental health support for students.
 The incident particularly affected the Hyria Vocational School, where both of the deceased had studied.
 A book of condolences was opened in the lobby of Hyvinkää City Hall, where residents could write their condolences.

 As the deceased Topi Koistinen was a player for the Superpesis team Hyvinkää Tahko, the Finnish Pesäpallo Association decided to cancel all adult league matches under the association for that weekend.
 As a result of Foxell's injury, the HJK Helsinki team's next Kansallinen Liiga match was postponed to a later date.

-Three restaurant security guards who had directed people to safety during the shooting were awarded lifesaving medals in May 2013, they had additionally put themselves at risk as they were not wearing any protective equipment.
+Three restaurant security guards, who had directed people to safety during the shooting and put themselves at risk as they were not wearing any protective gear, were awarded life-saving medals in May 2013.